para0x0dise/para0x0dise.github.io/_posts/CrackMes/2020-10-30-forn00bies Level-3.md

 [![3](/assets/images/Reverse-Engineering/forn00bies/Level-3/3.png)](/assets/images/Reverse-Engineering/forn00bies/Level-3/3.png)

 ### Guess Test
-At offset `40142E`, it makes a Bit Test to move the bit number 30 of the input to CF flag.
-Then, It makes another Bit Test at offset `401434` to move the guessed bit to CF flag.
+At offset `40142E`, it makes a Bit Test to move the bit number 30 of the input to the CF flag.
+Then, It makes another Bit Test at offset `401434` to move the guessed bit to the CF flag.
 ```c
 CF = input[30]
 ```